Disclosure

 From facts we can build to truth.

 Truth, itself, consists of facts and context.
 Both are essential.
-Merchants of misinformation are adpet at presenting facts out of context, altering the perception of truth.
-Most maddeningly, even given a common set of facts and contexts, what happens when people have different values?
-For example, is it tyrannical or heroic to inconvenience 300m people in order to save the lives of 1 million?
+Merchants of misinformation skillfully present facts out of context, altering the perception of truth.
+Most maddeningly, even given a common set of facts and contexts, what happens values conflict?
+For example, is it tyrannical or heroic to to save the lives of 1 million people by burdening 300 million?

 AI is indeed dangerous.
 It is imperative to honestly address systemic risks, including misinformation and bias.